kurtosis-tech/avalanche-package/README.md

 | custom_subnet_vm_url  | If supplied Kurtosis will download and use this as the VM to use for the subnet it spins up|
 | subnet_genesis_json  | If you are using this package from a different package you can override the default genesis for the subnet using this argument|

 **NOTE**: Passing arguments as JSON string to the CLI might be to cumbersome.
-You can use the following syntax too `kurtosis run . $(cat args.json)`.
+You can use the following syntax too `kurtosis run . "$(cat args.json)"`.
 There's an `args.json` at the root of the project that you can use.
 It has the defaults set so feel free to tweak it.

 ## Custom Subnet Genesis